Free HR Services from our Employee Relations Experts. Find out more.

 Terminating the employment relationship of an employee with an active workers’ compensation claim is likely to affect the ongoing management of the claim.
 If the employee is not yet certified by the treating medical practitioner as fit for work, you will need to continue paying ongoing weekly compensation.

-The employee will usually be entitled to the full rate of weekly compensation and not a rate that has been reduced because the employee was participating on a return to work program.
+The employee will usually be entitled to the full rate of weekly compensation and not a rate that has been reduced because the employee was participating on a return-to-work program.

 The insurer will be required to assume your role in returning the employee to work.
 The insurance company will do this by appointing an accredited vocational rehabilitation provider to find alternative duties outside your workplace.
-The cost of vocational rehabilitation and the time required to achieve a return to work outcome will vary depending on the nature of the injury, the stage of the recovery and other factors.
+The cost of vocational rehabilitation and the time required to achieve a return-to-work outcome will vary depending on the nature of the injury, the stage of the recovery and other factors.
 These costs will be added to the cost of the claim and may affect your premium.

 Interaction with other legislation